Tzunami/go-earthdollar/Godeps/_workspace/src/github.com/ethereumproject/ethash/README.md

 # Ethash

-For details on this project, please see the Ethereum wiki: https://github.com/ethereum/wiki/wiki/Ethash
+For details on this project, please see the Earthdollar wiki: https://github.com/ethereum/wiki/wiki/Ethash

 ### Coding Style for C++ code: